 The sun-kissed coastline to which Sveti Stefan is connected is also a thing of beauty, with golden sands, hidden coves, rocky promontories, soaring snow-topped mountains, and pine forests where bears still roam.

 Such a stunning setting calls for exploration with picturesque hikes.
-The idyllic Milocer Park and medieval monasteries offer no-end of onshore entertainment, while a line-up of unspoilt beaches awash with crystal clear waters provide relaxation in abundance.
+The idyllic Milocer Park and medieval monasteries offer no end of onshore entertainment, while a line-up of unspoiled beaches awash with crystal clear waters provide relaxation in abundance.